-An artwork can have many lives, and many more values, depending on how, when, and where it is bought or sold.
-Determining Value: An Appraiser’s Perspective welcomes you to enter the mindset of a professional appraiser and explore the various definitions of value, as well as the factors that can create (or detract from) it.
+Determining Value: An Appraiser’s Perspective is a course that teaches students to enter the mindset of a professional appraiser and consider the many factors affecting how art is valued in a dynamic global market.
+An artwork can have many lives, and many more values, depending on how, when, and where it is bought or sold, and this course explores various definitions of value, as well as the factors that can create (or detract from) it.

 - To identify and analyze essential value characteristics that affect the pricing of art.